 Despite recent ups and downs in property prices, there is every chance that your home is still your biggest asset, and is worth considerably more than you paid for it.

-This could have a positive effect on the value of your estate and your personal wealth, and open up more options if you are considering releasing equity from your property.
+Increasing house prices could have a positive effect on the value of your estate and your personal wealth, and open up more options if you are considering releasing equity from your property.

 The greater the value of your property, the larger the amount of equity you can release.
 This could be beneficial for those approaching retirement that need a financial boost to maintain a certain lifestyle, or simply to spend their money on some well-deserved luxuries.